amanda-eames/applied_machine_learning_in_python/supervised_machine_learning/model_evaluation.md

 Another metrics is the False Positive Rate (FPR) fraction of all negative instances does the classifier incorrectly identify as positive

 $$ FPR = FP/(TN+FP)$$

+There is a tradeoff between recall and precison and need to balance what is more important for the application.
+We have another metric that is the harmonic mean of precision and recall, called F1 score

+$$F_1 = 2 \dfract{Precision \cdot Recall}{Precision + Recall}$$